trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. image:: images/lpreserver16.png

-If you configured an encrypted backup using the instructions in :ref:`Configuring Encrypted Backups`, click the "+" button in the "Encrypted iSCSI Restore" tab to browse to the location of the :file:`*.lpiscsi` file that you either copied over or which is on the inserted USB stick, enter the password to decrypt this file, and click "Next".
+If you configured an encrypted backup using the instructions in :ref:`Replicating Encrypted Backups`, click the "+" button in the "Encrypted iSCSI Restore" tab to browse to the location of the :file:`*.lpiscsi` file that you either copied over or which is on the inserted USB stick, enter the password to decrypt this file, and click "Next".
 A "Restore Summary" screen will indicate the name of the :file:`*.lpiscsi` file that the system will be restored from.
 Click "Finish".
 The restore wizard will provide a summary of which host it will restore from, the name of the user account associated with the replication, and the hostname of the target system.
 Click